greenelab/czi-seed-rfa/manuscript.md

 ### Aim 2

 *Rationale:* Biological systems are comprised of common cell types with overlapping molecular phenotypes.
-The function of these systems are determined by the interactions between these complex components, rather than a single gene or cell.
+The functional output of these systems is determined by the interactions between these complex components, rather than a single gene or cell.
 This suggests that fundamental biological mechanisms may broadly contribute to an observed state, with context-specific modifiers conferring selective suceptiability to